Employment Insurance Sickness Benefits

-If you made a false statement or misrepresentation on a previous EI claim, you may be required to accumulate more hours of insurable employment or earnings to qualify for benefits in the future.
+If you made a false statement or misrepresentation on a previous EI claim and were assessed a violation, you may be required to accumulate more hours of insurable employment or earnings to qualify for benefits in the future.
 The increase in the number of hours or earnings you will need depends on the number and seriousness of misrepresentations that have been recorded in the five-year period before the start of your claim.
 Go to mistakes and misrepresentations for more information.

 Applying for EI sickness benefits

 Do I need to apply to receive sickness benefits?

 Yes.
 You need to apply for EI benefits, since Service Canada first needs to determine whether you are entitled to receive them.
 Benefits are not paid to you automatically, even if you have received a Record of Employment (ROE) from your employer.

 When should I apply?

 You should apply as soon as possible after you stop working, even if your employer has not issued your ROE yet.
 If you delay applying for benefits later than four weeks after your last day of work, you risk losing benefits.

 How do I apply?

 To find out if you are eligible to receive EI benefits, you must submit an application online.
 It will take about 60 minutes to complete the online application.

 The Web site takes you step by step through the application process, and provides detailed instructions on how to complete the form.